starmaker2130/galactic-kids-next-door/README.md

 _for earth_

-using language as a "browser" and the world as your desktop
+_using language is a browser; the world as our desktop_

 The **_Galactic Kids Next Door_** is a movement dedicated to:
 (1) ending gun violence, especially towards children in North America, and